rtoddcarlson/pactor/README.rst

     pipenv install
     pipenv run python -m pactor

-To exit, press q + Enter.
+To exit, press q.

 Documentation
 =============

 The actor model is a computational model that is useful for concurrent execution.
 See: https://en.wikipedia.org/wiki/Actor_model.

-pactor is a lightweight implementation of the actor model in Python, using multiprocessing.
+pactor is a minimalist implementation of the actor model in Python, using multiprocessing.

 The actor model stipulates that actors only interact with each other through messaging.  pactor implements that restriction by building a proxy around an actor class and converting method calls into messages.

-You declare an actor by using the @actor class decorator as follows:
+To wrap a pickleable class as an Actor, simply create an Actor with an instance of the target class, as follows:

 .. code-block:: python

-    @actor
     class MyActor:
         def __init__(self, name):
             self.name = name